“My clients don’t follow their plans.”

 Do you view your clients as a complex puzzle you can’t wait to piece together?
 Do you thrive off of interpreting lab results, decoding symptoms, and uncovering hidden causes of chronic health ailments?

-That’s not always a bad thing, but if that’s all you look at, you may miss a huge piece of the puzzle: the human being in the middle of it.
+That’s not always a bad thing, but if that’s all you look at, you may miss a huge piece of the puzzle: the human being at the center.

 Let's say you see a new client, Bob, whose blood work shows that he is pre-diabetic.
 His cravings and energy problems are further proof of unstable blood sugar, and his diet diary reveals that every morning Bob’s breakfast of choice is a doughnut alongside the coffee he takes with two sugars.